 Jericho Living Heritage Trust (JLHT);

-St Barnabas Church Parochial Church Council.
+Parochial Church Council of St Barnabas and St Paul.

-The City Council have been keen to understand the aspirations of the community and, in the spirit of the National Planning Policy Framework and the localism agenda, felt it very important to work closely with the community on this Brief.
+The City Council have been keen to understand the aspirations of the community and, in the spirit of the National Planning Policy Framework and the localism agenda, felt it very important to work closely with the community on this Brief but recognising that the majority of the site is in private ownership and it is the landowner who will consider a scheme for submission.
 This is an excellent opportunity for local people to have a hand in the design of the development.
 To not involve and listen to the community would be a wasted opportunity and contrary to current government guidance.

 Drop-in consultation event (July 2013) and other surveys